phlorest/walker_and_ribeiro2011/cldf/README.md

 <a name="ds-genericmetadatajson"> </a>

-# Generic Phlorest phylogeny derived from Walker & Ribeiro 2011 'Arawakan (Walker & Ribeiro 2011)'
+# Generic Phlorest phylogeny derived from Walker & Ribeiro 2011 'Bayesian phylogeography of the Arawak expansion in lowland South America'

 **CLDF Metadata**: [Generic-metadata.json](./Generic-metadata.json)